An elementary illustrated introduction to simplicial sets: Realization

-Suppose now $x$ and $y$ are nondegenerate simplices, possibly of different dimensions, and that $Sx=Ty$, where $S$ and $T$ are compositions of degeneracy operators.
-Now, suppose $S=s_{i_0}\cdots s_{i_k}$.
-Let $D=d_{i_k}\cdots d_{i_0}$.
-Then $x=DSx=DTy$, using the simplicial set axioms for the first equality, and, again by trading to the right, we obtain $x=\td T\td D y$ for some composition of face operators $\td D$ and some composition of degeneracies $\td T$.
+Next, suppose $x$ and $y$ are nondegenerate simplices, possibly of different dimensions, and that $Sx=Ty$, where $S$ and $T$ are compositions of degeneracy operators.
+Suppose $S=s_{i_1}\cdots s_{i_k}$.
+Let $D=d_{i_k}\cdots d_{i_1}$.
+Then $x=DSx=DTy$, using the simplicial set axioms for the first equality.
+By using the simplicial set axioms to trade face maps to the right, we obtain $x=\td T\td D y$ for some composition of face operators $\td D$ and some composition of degeneracies $\td T$.
 But, by hypothesis, $x$ is nondegenerate, so $\td T$ must be vacuous, and we must have $x=\td Dy$.
 That is $x$ is a face of $y$.
 But we could repeat the argument reversing $x$ and $y$ to obtain that $y$ is also face of $x$.
 But this is impossible unless $x=y$. \end{proof}

 Another comforting fact is the following theorem: